 Do you know how to check your business credit scores and avoid costly errors?

-There are three big credit reporting agencies for businesses and you absolutely should assess all three of them regularly.
+There are three big credit report agencies for businesses and you absolutely should assess all three of them regularly.
 This is because they use slightly different yardsticks.
 So moving the needle for one can move the needle for both of the others.
 Although it’s maybe not as much.

 Do not let your business credit scores slide, as you must catch any inaccuracies as soon as you can, as well as locate anything which is dragging your scores downward then afterwards take remedial action.

 You may find the cost is well worth it to avoid the worries that can come from letting this score slip, and to not have to create and manage the schedules and reminders you might need to stay on top of if you don’t use it.

 Don’t want to use Credit Signal?
 Not to worry, as you can receive your PAYDEX report by way of D & B and, if needed, you can get in touch with their Customer Service department.
 So this department exists as a section of Dun & Bradstreet itself.

 Dun & Bradstreet’s PAYDEX score runs from 0 to 100.
-A PAYDEX score has a basis in payment information which is either reported to the credit reporting agency or is reported to data-gathering businesses partnering with the agency.
+A PAYDEX score has a basis in payment information which is either reported to the business credit bureau or is reported to data-gathering businesses partnering with the agency.

 In order to get a PAYDEX score, you must file for a DUNS number by using Dun & Bradstreet’s web site.
 The number is free of charge.
 Plus the CRA has to have reports of your payments with four or more vendors.

 The scores work out as follows:

-Your small business’s credit score runs from 1 to 5.
+Your business credit score runs from 1 to 5.
 1 is the very best score.
-This matches your small business with other businesses with comparable payment histories.
+This matches your business with other businesses with comparable payment histories.
 The figure shows how frequently those companies tend to pay punctually.

 The financial stress score also runs from 1 to 5.
 This score matches your company with other small businesses sharing similar financial and business attributes.
 These similarities are in areas such as size or amount of time in business.

 In addition, if you need to challenge your business’s Equifax report, you can do so by following the directions on their website.
 You can learn to go over your Equifax report by looking into a sample of their reports.

 Similar to the PAYDEX score, Equifax’s payment index, which is gauged on a scale of 100, shows how many of your company’s payments were made on time.
 These include both records from creditors and vendors.

 Equifax’s credit risk score checks how likely it is your company will become severely delinquent on payments.
 Scores range from 101 to 992, and they evaluate:

-Lastly, Equifax’s business failure score takes a look at the risk of your small business shutting down.
+Lastly, Equifax’s failure score takes a look at the risk of your small business shutting down.
 It runs from 1,000 to 1,600, reviewing these factors:

 Experian, another big credit reporting agency, also offers a method for getting reports sent to you for a charge.
 Therefore you can monitor your Experian small business credit score and the setup is simple.

-Likewise, if there are any problems or issues, you can contest any mistakes on your small business’s Experian report.
+Likewise, if there are any problems or issues, you can contest any mistakes on your business’s Experian report.
 Just follow the instructions on their website.
-Learn about examining your Experian report by checking a sample Experian small business credit report.
+Learn about examining your Experian report by checking a sample Experian business credit report.

-Experian’s Credit Score report includes things like a small business credit score as well as additional data, including account histories, payment trends, and public records.
+Experian’s Credit Score report includes things like a business credit score as well as additional data, including account histories, payment trends, and public records.
 Experian company credit scores run the gamut from 1 to 100.